Elementary WordPress or Getting Started

 Let’s talk about themes and plugins for a minute.
 A theme is the framework that creates the layout of your site.
 You choose it based on what is you want your site to do and how you’d like it to look.
 You can check out the available themes by clicking on appearance > themes >add new (found at the top of the screen below the toolbar.)
 You can also type the words “WordPress themes” into your search engine.

 WordPress comes with a basic theme which is updated every year.
-The basic themes are named by year so this year’s theme would be Twenty Fifteen.
+The basic themes are named by year so this year’s theme would be Twenty Eighteen.

 There are thousands of themes to choose from, both free and premium (paid).
-My favorite theme (after a lot of trial and error) is the Thesis theme.
 Themes provide a basic framework which you can then modify with plugins as needed.
-Thesis is my blank canvas.
+I use the Beaver Builder Page Builder system.

 Plugins give you the freedom to add functionality to your site without needing to know a lick of code.
 There are plugins for every imaginable function.
 There are plugins that allow you to create a contact form, plugins to create your email list.
 A simple example of plugins would be the Sumo Me that you see to the left of this post.